What Is Supply Chain Strategy? Developing and Optimizing Your Supply Chain Network

 Why Is Supply Chain Strategy Important?

-With ever-changing customer demands, a well-developed supply chain execution strategy is more important than ever to have in an organization’s short- and long-term business plan.
+With ever-changing customer demands, a well-developed supply chain execution strategy is more critical than ever to include in both short- and long-term business plans.
 Today’s market requires organizations to have adaptable, agile supply chains to maintain customer satisfaction.
-Without an integrated and agile supply chain management strategy, the supply chain can quickly negatively impact your business’s bottom line.
+Without an integrated and agile supply chain management strategy, inefficiencies in the supply chain can negatively impact your business’s bottom line.

 What to Consider When Developing Your Supply Chain Strategy